Roof Boxes Buying Guide

 Price is important but bear in mind that a roof box should be expected to last for many family holidays and weekends away; it should give many years of solid and reliable service.
 We don't stock any of the really cheap boxes because there are real doubts about their safety and build quality.

-Here are some other 'Rules of thumb' where boxes are fitted to 118cm or 120cm aluminium T-slot roof bars: There'll be space next to a long medium-width box for 2 bike carriers, and space next to a long full-width box for 1 bike carrier.
+Here are some other 'Rules of thumb' where boxes are fitted to 118cm or 120cm aluminium T-slot roof bars: There'll be space on a long medium-width box for 2 bike carriers, and space on a long full-width box for 1 bike carrier.
 Mid-length medium-width boxes are usually big enough for a family of 4, leaving room for up to 2 bike carriers.
 Note that 3 bikes can usually be fitted on the back of the car, or 4 on a tow bar carrier.

 Narrow roof boxes (up to 60cm wide)